cedadev/cis/doc/subsetting.rst

       The order of the comma separated list will however remain as the user specified, e.g.``filename1,filename2,wildc*rd,/my/dir/,filename3 `` would read filename1, then filename2, then all the files that match "wildc*rd" (in alphabetical order), then all the files in the directory "/my/dir/" (in alphabetical order) and then finally filename3.

-    #. ``product`` is an optional argument used to specify the type of files being read.
+    * ``product`` is an optional argument used to specify the type of files being read.
 If omitted, the program will attempt to figure out which product to use based on the filename.
-Click CommunityIntercomparisonSuite/DataProduct to see a list of available products and their file signatures.
+See :ref:`data-products-reading` to see a list of available products and their file signatures.
+As there is only one optional argument available the ``product=`` keyword, as used elsewhere, is optional.

-`` limits ``
+``limits``
   is a comma separated sequence of one or more coordinate range assignments of the form ``variable=[start,end]`` or ``variable=[value]`` in which

     * ``variable`` is the name of the variable to be subsetted, or one of x, y, z or t, which refer to longitude, latitude, altitude or time, respectively.